 All text contained in the maps can be searched and the maps' layers can be turned on and off, one by one.
 Educators can easily customize, creating map views that are best suited for their subject, thereby increasing the effectiveness of their lessons.

-The map views that you set can be labelled and saved.
+The map views that you set can be labeled and saved.
 This saves everything from the zoom factor, to the drawings, to which layers are visible!
 The saved view can be inserted into mozaBook and from there can be opened duringclass work with a single click.

 Freehand lines, images, symbols and annotative bubbles can be placed onto separate map layers, created by teachers in mozaMap.
 The built-in drawing tool provides several possibilities for illustration, including a large collection of geographical and historical symbols.